 For purposes of implementing the Opportunity Scholarship Program, a school identified as critically low performing based on both 1996-97 and 1997-98 school performance data and state board-adopted criteria, and that receives a school grade of "F" based upon 1998-99 school performance data is considered to have failed to make adequate progress for 2 years.
-All other schools that receive a school grade of "F" based on 1998-99 school performance data are considered to have failed to make adequate progress for 1 year.
+All other schools that receive a school performance data are considered to have failed to make adequate progress for 1 year.